 The basic goal of the foundation is to save the Dwingeloo Radio Telescope from destruction and bring it back to operation onto the current technical level.
 This telescope has been used since 1956, but the last 10 years it was stored in zenith having no job, while the owner has no plans nor funds using the telescope.

-Among the various applications is a WEB based SDR receiver to provide real-time audio-signals through the internet from stations received by this dish. ( PA3FWM ) WEB-SDR in on while EME activities are explored from PI9CAM.
+Among the various applications is a WEB based SDR receiver to provide real-time audio-signals through the internet from stations received by this dish. ( PA3FWM ) WEB-SDR is active while EME activities are explored from PI9CAM members, otherwise it is in demo mode.

 Please feel free to visit this part and play around: PI9CAM-WEBSDR